KalaivendhanK/airflow/README.md

 **1. test-ariflowdag-in-aws**

 **Description:**
     This dag executes only once .
-Main join is to insert random data into dynamodb
+Main job is to insert random data into dynamodb

     1. There are three steps:
         - Prints current date